kacamata09/asr-chatto-api/README.md

-my clean architecture using golang with echo inspired by bxcode's go clean architecture
+my clean architecture using golang with echo inspired by bxcodec's go clean architecture
 ## setup

 #### migrations